The 10 Best Mechanical Keyboard Switches of 2025

 The best gaming switches we recommend for most people are the Cherry MX Speed Silver switches.
 While much of the enthusiast market has moved away from some of the older Cherry MX models, these switches are an interesting exception.
 Ultimately, it has a lot to do with their simplicity.
 They don't come pre-lubed from the factory, but they're some of the fastest and most lightweight-feeling switches available, making them an obvious choice for playing fast-paced or competitive games.

-That said, the super light actuation force of these switches can be a downside if you're a bit on the twitchy side while gaming or if you just like resting your fingertips on your keycaps, as this can easily produce accidental keystrokes.
+That said, the super-light actuation force of these switches can be a downside if you're a bit on the twitchy side while gaming or if you just like resting your fingertips on your keycaps, as this can easily produce accidental keystrokes.
 If you're more interested in a tactile option, we recommend checking out Kailh Speed Copper switches.
 These offer the same high-end latency performance but have a very early tactile bump to overcome.

-8. Best Silent Switch
+8. Best Silent Linear Switch

-9. Best RGB-Friendly Switch
+10. Best RGB-Friendly Switch

 If you want to showcase your board's RGB lighting to the fullest extent, we recommend the Gateron North Pole 2.0 Yellow switches.
-Note that all switches on this list will work with your RGB to some degree, but the more transparent parts a switch has, the more this effect is amplified.
+Note that all switches on this list will work with your RGB to some degree; however, the more transparent a switch is, the more this effect is amplified.
 The Gateron North Pole 2.0 Yellows are based on the Gateron Yellow switches, which are an all-around community favorite, but what sets this variant apart is that the upper and lower housing (and even the switch stems) are made of clear polycarbonate plastic, which does a much better job of letting RGB light bounce around and expand out from the switch compared to switches made of darker or opaque material.

 Recent Updates

-1. Oct 29, 2024:
+4. Oct 29, 2024:

 We've reviewed all our recommendations and verified their ongoing price and availability.
 We haven't made any changes to our lineup with this update.

-2. Aug 06, 2024: We've updated some of the links to smaller distributors in this article for the best current stock availability, but we aren't making any changes to our recommendations with this update.
+5. Aug 06, 2024: We've updated some of the links to smaller distributors in this article for the best current stock availability, but we aren't making any changes to our recommendations with this update.

 Linear